 A closing thought, referring back to the picture at the top.
 If you forgot your hydration you’d probably do a LOT worse than if you forgot your watch.

 Alternatives: There are many around which you will find easily enough on Google.
 I specifically like the free online tool to help asses your personal hydration requirements (here).

 You might be able to ‘get by’ with isotonic sports drinks.
-But, I don’t know about you, I struggle sometimes to consume the sugary sports drinks and after a couple prefer water.
+But, I don’t know about you, I struggle sometimes to consume sugary sports drinks and after a couple I simply prefer water.

 Detailed Review: n/a

-80p per tablet or 50p for a capsule, with discounts for bigger purchases and also a 10% Discount for you with the code TFK10 (here) at precisitionhydration.com
+80p per tablet or 50p for a capsule, with discounts for bigger purchases and a 10-15% discount for you with the code TFK15 (here) at precisitionhydration.com

 FYI: I get a 5% commission if you buy something there.

 This content is not sponsored.
 It’s mostly me behind the labour of love which is this site and I appreciate everyone who follows, subscribes or Buys Me A Coffee ❤️ Alternatively please buy the reviewed product from my partners.
 Thank you!
 FTC: Affiliate Disclosure: Links pay commission.
 As an Amazon Associate, I earn from qualifying purchases.